-In applying accounting policies the Joint Committee may need to make certain judgements about complex transactions or those involving uncertainty about future events.
-In preparing these Statement of Accounts a critical judgement was made with regards to Going Concern and the future of the Waste Management Group structure.
-The accounts were prepared on a Going Concern basis.
+In applying accounting policies the Joint Committee has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+The critical judgements made in the Statement of Accounts are:

 Local Government Reform

 From 1 April 2015, under the Reform of Local Government (RLG), the number of Councils in Northern Ireland will reduce from the 26 existing to 11 new Councils, established under the Local Government Act (Northern Ireland) 1972 as amended by the Local Government (Boundaries) Act (Northern Ireland) 2008.
 From that date the Northern Ireland Executive has agreed to transfer some functions currently carried out by NI Government Departments and give some new responsibilities to the 11 new Councils.
 The new councils will be stronger, more efficient and will deliver more effective services.